Free randomness can be amplified: Methods

+For our main claims, we use random variables $S_i \in \Gamma$ for $i=1,2,\ldots$ (these denote the random bits generated by an $\eps$-free source) and $R \in \Gamma$ (the random bit generated by the protocol), where the causal structure can be arbitrary up to the following constraint: the causal future of $R$ includes the causal future of any $S_i$ (see Fig.~\ref{fig:spacetime}).

+\emph{Theorem~1}|There exists a protocol that takes as input $S_i$ and outputs $R$ such that the following holds under the assumptions~NS and~QT: if $S_i$ are $\eps$-free, for any $\eps<(\sqrt{2}-1)^2/2 \approx0.086$, then $R$ is arbitrarily free, except with arbitrarily small probability.

-The proof relies on a bipartite setup (see Figure~\ref{fig:setup}).
-It is parameterized by an integer, $N$, corresponding to the number of measurement settings on each side.
-The SVs $A\in\{0,2,\ldots,2N-2\}$ and $B\in\{1,3,\ldots,{2N-1}\}$ correspond to measurement settings and $X\in\{+1,-1\}$ and $Y\in\{+1,-1\}$ are their respective outcomes.
-The measurements are made in such a way that the processes $A\bef X$ and $B\bef Y$ (this notation is defined precisely in Appendix~\ref{app2}) are spacelike separated, and the entire process generates a probability distribution $P_{XY|AB}$.
-We introduce a measure of the strength of correlations by defining
+The proof relies on the bipartite setup of Fig.~\ref{fig:setup}.
+It is parameterized by an integer, $N$, corresponding to the number of measurement settings on each side. $A\in\{0,2,\ldots,2N-2\}$ and $B\in\{1,3,\ldots,{2N-1}\}$ correspond to the choices of measurements and $X\in\{+1,-1\}$ and $Y\in\{+1,-1\}$ are their respective outcomes.
+We introduce a measure of the strength of the resulting correlations by defining

-where $a_0=0$ and $b_0=2N-1$ and $P(X\neq Y|a,b)$ is the probability that the measurements had different outcomes for settings $A=a$, $B=b$.
+where $a_0=0$, $b_0=2N-1$ and $P(X\neq Y|a,b)$ is the probability that the measurements give different outcomes for settings $A=a$, $B=b$.
 This quantity was originally introduced to study \emph{chained Bell correlations}~\cite{pearle,BC}, and has found use in cryptography~\cite{BHK,BKP} and quantum foundations~\cite{ColbeckRenner,CR_ext}.
-It turns out that all classical correlations satisfy $I_N\geq 1$, while quantum correlations exist for which
+It turns out that all classical correlations (i.e., those that can be reproduced from classical shared randomness) satisfy $I_N\geq 1$, while quantum correlations exist for which

-which tends to~$0$ in the limit of large $N$ (the state and measurements required to achieve this can be found in Appendix~\ref{app6}).
+which tends to~$0$ in the limit of large $N$ (the state and measurements required to achieve this are given in the Supplementary Information).

 In the proof of Theorem~1, we use the following lemma about no-signalling distributions.
-A bipartite conditional distribution $P_{XY|AB}$ is said to be \emph{no-signalling} if $P_{X|AB} = P_{X|A}$ and $P_{Y|AB} = P_{Y|B}$ (a criterion which is readily generalized to more parties).
-The lemma then bounds the freedom of the output bits with respect to $\{A,B\}\cup W$ in terms of the strength of quantum correlations, quantified using $I_N$, and how free the measurement settings are, quantified via
+This lemma bounds the independence of the output bits from the choices $A$ and $B$ as well as any values $W$.
+The bound is given in terms of the strength of quantum correlations, quantified using $I_N$, and how free the measurement settings are, quantified via

 \emph{Lemma 1}|If $P_{XY|ABw}$ is no-signalling for all $w$, and $q_N(a,b)>0$, then

 for all $a$ and $b$, where $P_{\bar{X}}$ denotes the uniform distribution on $X$.